Subscribe to the Newsletter

 I was eight the first time I visited this place.
-I had only one day there as we stopped on our way home from Lake Powell, which is just down the road.
+I had only one day there as we stopped on our way home from Lake Powell.
+I remember it being the most magical place on earth (sorry, Disney).
 The next time I visited, I was an adult with nephews.
 Would it be as remarkable and fun as I’d remembered?
 So many things on a second visit aren’t how you idolized them.
 I dropped my fears in the dirt as I ran full-out down the trail, outpacing my nephews.
 We scrambled over, under, and around the monster rock formations.

-What’s makes this place so much fun for families is you don’t have to hike miles up a mountain to get to the fun part.
+What’s makes this place so much fun for all ages is you don’t have to hike miles up a mountain to get to the fun part.
 It’s there at the edge of the parking lot.

-The valley is actually separated into three valleys and now that I’m a little more experience, I head south until I hit the wall that marks the edge and then make my way west until the crowds start to thin out.
-Last time I visited, the kids were old enough to start scrambling up the walls, which is how we got the above panorama shot.
+Goblin Valley is actually separated into three valleys and now that I’m a little more experience, I head south until I hit the wall that marks the edge and then make my way west until the crowds start to thin out.
+Last time I visited, the kids were old enough to start scrambling up the walls, which is how we got the below panorama shot.
 Very rarely in life do we see something that stops us short and all we can say is, “Oh.”
 Topping out on this ridge did that to me.

 There are few actual trails in the park, but one of which is the Goblin’s Lair.
-This trail is 3 miles roundtrip without a lot of elevation gain.
+This trail is 3 miles round-trip without a lot of elevation gain.
 The hike itself is a bit boring but well worth the ending.
-The huge cavern can be accessed by other the trail around the front of the valley, marked on the park maps or from the top, where people can repel down through a hole in the ceiling.
+The huge cavern can be accessed by one trail around the front of the valley, marked on the park maps or from the top, where people can repel down through a hole in the ceiling.